|

 concert.

-1. You must play an
+1. You must play

-integral part in the
+an integral part in the

 entire event:

-It is not
+It is not enough just

-have always supported
+that you have always

-this cause.
-You must be
+You must be familiar

-familiar with the inner
+with the inner workings

-workings and the
+and the organization.

-helps if you are someone
+And it helps if you are

-who is willing to get
+someone who is willing

-out there and create
+to get out there and

-something unique and
+create something unique

-successful.
+and successful.

 2. Sponsorship:

-often, artists are asked
+Most often, artists are

-to do a benefit concert
+asked to do a benefit

-and it turns out that we
+concert and it turns out

-are the only ones
+that we are the only

-working for free.
-The
+ones working for free.

-venue gets paid rental
+The venue gets paid

-money, the sound and
+rental money, the sound

-light man is paid.
-The
+and light man is paid.

-printer is paid for
+The printer is paid for

 posters, the insurance